smdlabtech/smdlabtech.github.io/_posts/2024-04-07-covid19-pandemic.md

 <p style="text-align: justify;">
 This article represents only a fraction of the ongoing story of COVID-19.
 We will remain attentive to developments and progress made in the fight against this global pandemic.

 Additionally, here is an application that allows you to follow the evolution of this COVID-19 pandemic.
+Now, if you'd like to see the evolution of covid19 around the world, here's an application that lets you visualize the number of cases.

+Here's the application.
+To view in your browser [Click here](https://lookerstudio.google.com/embed/reporting/058ae97f-74ed-4355-b30d-d29fbad12787/page/p_dkr9e3x2fd)
 </p>

-<iframe width="1000" height="600" src="https://lookerstudio.google.com/embed/reporting/058ae97f-74ed-4355-b30d-d29fbad12787/page/p_dkr9e3x2fd" frameborder="0" style="border:0" allowfullscreen sandbox="allow-storage-access-by-user-activation allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox"></iframe>
+<iframe width="800" height="400" src="https://lookerstudio.google.com/embed/reporting/058ae97f-74ed-4355-b30d-d29fbad12787/page/p_dkr9e3x2fd" frameborder="0" style="border:0" allowfullscreen sandbox="allow-storage-access-by-user-activation allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox"></iframe>

-To view in your browser [Click here](https://lookerstudio.google.com/embed/reporting/058ae97f-74ed-4355-b30d-d29fbad12787/page/p_dkr9e3x2fd)